21st-century genocides: 2024-Present: Southern Lebanon

+Since the beginning of the 2024 Hezbollah-Israel war, Israel has been accused of a variety of atrocities that may amount to genocide, such as domicide, intentional destruction of civilian infrastructure, displacement, war crimes through remote detonation, and encouragement of sectarianism towards Shiites.

+Over 10,000 structures were demolished in the period between 2024 and 2025, much of the devastation occurring after a ceasefire agreement was instated.
+Visual evidence left by the Israeli military shows a trail of destruction that included homes, mosques, cemeteries, roads, parks, and football patches.
+Satellite imagery also shows in one village, the Star of David was carved into the ground.

+Israeli military leaders have also been accused of encouraging Christian and Druze community leaders to push out Shiites already displaced by the carnage, warning that towns continuing to host them would be destroyed.

+Genocide Watch has accused Israel of extermination through ecocide and domicide in Southern Lebanon.
+On March 27, 2026, US Congresswoman Rashida Tlaib submitted a resolution calling for solidarity with the Lebanese people and accusing Israel of ethnic cleansing and genocide.
+On April 15th, 2026, United Nations experts condemned Israel's actions in the Lebanon, comparing the collective punishment to ethnic cleansing and connecting the atrocities to Israel's genocide in Gaza.
+Journalists such as Medhi Hasan and Chris Doyle also believe Israel is committing genocide or ethnic cleansing.

 Prevention of future genocides

-Helen Clark, Michael Lapsley and David Alton, writing in The Guardian, stated that the reasons for the Rwandan genocide and crimes such as the Bosnian genocide of the Yugoslav Wars had been analysed in depth and they also stated that methods to prevent future genocides had been extensively discussed.
+Helen Clark, Michael Lapsley and David Alton, writing in The Guardian, stated that the reasons for the Rwandan genocide and crimes such as the Bosnian genocide of the Yugoslav Wars had been analyzed in depth and they also stated that methods to prevent future genocides had been extensively discussed.
 They described the analyses as producing "reams of paper [that] were dedicated to analysing the past and pledging to heed warning signs and prevent genocide".
 African Citizens, referred to the Rwanda: The Preventable Genocide report prepared by a panel headed by former Botswana president Quett Masire for the Organisation of African Unity.
 (Note: The Organisation of African Unity later became the African Union.)
 African Citizens highlighted the sentences, "Indisputably, the most important truth that emerges from our investigation is that the Rwandan genocide could have been prevented by those in the international community who had the position and means to do so. ...
 The world failed Rwanda. ...
 [The United Nations] simply did not care enough about Rwanda to intervene appropriately."
 Chidi Odinkalu, former head of the National Human Rights Commission of Nigeria, was one of the African Citizens.